Variational methods for the kinetic Fokker-Planck equation: Functional inequalities for H1hyp

-in the sense that in \eqref{e.heatkernelrep} and \eqref{e.heatkernelrep.2}, the squared norms on each side of the symbol $\simeq$ are equivalent, with implicit constants that may depend on $\alpha$ and $d$.
-A proof of these facts can be found in~\cite[Theorems 1.8.1]{Triebel2} or in~\cite[Appendix D]{AKMbook} in the case of real-valued functions.
-The argument for functions valued in a Banach space is the same (or alternatively, this more general statement can be obtained by duality from the real-valued case).
+concluding the proof.
+Notice that we have restricted the domain to $U=\R^d,\T^d$ in the above estimates. \end{proof}

-We also need to consider fractional Sobolev spaces in the velocity variable.
-In this case, the relevant spaces are weighted by the measure $\ga$, which is strongly inhomogeneous.
-For instance, while the translation of the measure $\ga$ by a fixed vector $y \in \Rd$ is absolutely continuous with respect to $\ga$, the associated Radon-Nikodym derivative is unbounded (unless $y = 0$).
-This renders a definition based on finite differences as in \eqref{e.def.frac.seminorm} inappropriate for spaces weighted by the measure $\ga$.
-We choose instead to use the following definition.
+For the purposes of interpolation, we also need to consider fractional Sobolev spaces in the velocity variable.
+As discussed in the arguments leading to \eqref{e.weighted.difference}, the relevant spaces are weighted by the measure $\ga$, which is strongly inhomogeneous.
+Because of this difficulty, we use the following definition.
 For each $f \in L^2_\ga$ and $t > 0$, we set

 and, for every $\al \in (0,1)$, we define

 We also define $H^{-\al}_\ga$ to be the space dual to $H^{\al}_\ga$.